Antisense oligonucleotide-induced exon skipping across the human dystrophin gene transcript

-Protein-truncating mutations in the dystrophin gene lead to the most common childhood form of muscle wasting, Duchenne muscular dystrophy.
-Becker muscular dystrophy, a condition that typically arises from dystrophin gene lesions that do not disrupt the reading frame, clearly indicates that substantial domains of the dystrophin protein are not essential.
-Potential therapeutic intervention exists during pre-mRNA splicing, whereby selected exons are excised to either remove nonsense mutations or restore the reading frame around frame-shifting mutations from the mature mRNA.
-Appropriately designed antisense oligonucleotides (AOs), directed at amenable splicing motifs across the dystrophin gene transcript, block exon recognition and/or spliceosome assembly so that targeted exons are removed from the mature mRNA.
+Antisense oligonucleotides (AOs), directed at amenable splicing motifs across the dystrophin gene transcript, can be used as a potential therapeutic intervention during pre-mRNA splicing.
+Selected exons are excised using an AO to either remove nonsense mutations or restore the reading frame around frame-shifting mutations in the mature mRNA.
+In many cases, it should be possible to predict the level of functionality of the induced dystrophin protein by comparing it to similar rearrangements found in Becker muscular dystrophy, a less severe formof Duchenne muscular dystrophy, which arises from in-frame dystrophin deletions.
 We describe a panel of AOs designed to induce skipping of every exon within the human dystrophin gene transcript, with the exception of the first and last exons.
-Every exon targeted in vitro could be removed from the dystrophin mRNA, although some exons are more efficiently excluded than others.
+Every exon targeted in vitro was removed from the dystrophin mRNA, although some exons were more efficiently excluded than others.
+The efficiency with which the targeted exons were excluded could be improved by careful AO design and in some cases combining AOs targeted to a single exon.
+We have classified the exons according to the ease with which they can be removed from the nascent transcript.
 No single motif has emerged as a universal AO annealing site for redirection of dystrophin pre-mRNA processing, although the general trend is that the most efficient compounds are directed at motifs in the first half of the target exon.

 |Item Control Page|